nashbio/policies/source/sections/17-data_integrity_policy.md

 ## 17.4 Prevention of Malware on Production Systems

 1. All Production Systems must have Cavirin scan the docker image prior to running and at reboot to assure no malware is present.
 Detected malware is evaluated and removed.
-2. Virus scanning software is run on all Production Systems for anti-virus protection.
+2. Virus scanning software is run on all Production Systems for anti-virus protection, and documented on a GCP monitored server.
+GCP includes built-in security to protect against ransomware attacks including:
-   * Hosts are scanned daily for malicious binaries in critical system paths.
-   * The malware signature database is checked hourly and automatically updated if new signatures are available.
-   * Logs of virus scans are maintained according to the requirements outlined in [§8.6](#8.6-audit-log-security-controls-and-backup).
+   * Global infrastructure designed with security throughout the information-processing lifecycle;
+   * Built-in security such as monitoring, threat detection, data loss prevention, and access controls;
+   * High availability with regional clusters and global load balancers;
+   * Built-in backup; and
+   * Automation capabilities using infrastructure as code and configuration guardrails.
 3. All Production Systems are to only be used for Nashbio business needs.

 ## 17.5 Patch Management